 I said a silent prayer.

-On my most current visit to the eye clinic as I was waiting in the office to discuss the results of tests I just had, a woman was helped into her seat beside me.
+On my most current visit to the ophthalmologist in Mexico as I was waiting in the office to discuss the results of tests I just had, a woman was helped into her seat beside me.
 The assistant checked with her to be sure she was settled in and that all was okay before he left her there to wait.

 And wait we did.